Montana’s Barstool Ski Races Are Exactly What They Sound Like

-Pull up to the wooden exterior of the Southfork Saloon in Martin City, Montana, just as the sun starts to dip, and it’s a cinematic scene right out of an old western: shadows are lit by a neon “Bar Open” sign, the saloon’s propped-up 1949 facade framed by Teakettle Mountain in the distance.
-It’s so serene you’d hardly know that, once a year, it’s the unofficial headquarters of Cabin Fever Days, the rowdy annual blowout fueled by pent-up winter energy.
-At its center: the famed Barstool Ski Races, which are pretty much exactly what they sound like.
+Pull up to the wooden exterior of the Southfork Saloon in Martin City, Montana, just as the sun starts to dip, and it’s right out of a cinematic old Western.
+Shadows fall from a neon “Bar Open” sign, the saloon’s propped-up 1949 facade framed by Teakettle Mountain in the distance.
+It’s so serene you’d hardly know that, once a year, it transforms into the unofficial headquarters of Cabin Fever Days, the rowdy annual blowout fueled by pent-up winter energy.
+At its center?
+The famed Barstool Ski Races, which are pretty much exactly what they sound like.

-At some point, two drunk guys in the saloon had an idea.
-“One of them was challenged to see if he could make it down the main drag in Martin City—on what we call Sugar Hill—on a barstool on skis,” says Ben Shafer of the Bad Rock Council, the organization that coordinates Cabin Fever Days.
+At some point, two inebriated saloon patrons had an idea.
+“One of them was challenged to see if he could make it down the main drag in Martin City—on what we call Sugar Hill—on a barstool on skis,” says Ben Shafer, an organizer who's worked with the Bad Rock Council, the group that coordinates Cabin Fever Days, on and off for decades.
 (Sugar Hill may or may not be named for its former occupation as Martin City’s red-light district.)

-Today that stool-on-skis race has grown into the three-day Cabin Fever Days blowout, with the Barstool Ski Races as the crux.
-In 2023 it runs from February 10—12, with the races happening on the 11th.
-The entry fee to watch is $3 or $5 a button, all benefiting local charities like the Martin City Volunteer Fire Department and the Canyon Kids Christmas Fund.
+Today that stool-on-skis race has blossomed into the three-day Cabin Fever Days blowout, with the Barstool Ski Races as the crux.
+The 2024 event runs February 9–11, with the races going down on February 10.
+The entry fee to watch ranges from $3 to $5, and all proceeds benefit local organizations like the Martin City Volunteer Fire Department and the Canyon Kids Christmas Fund.

-In the early days of the festival, there were events like deer and mouse races, which were apparently shut down for many reasons, not least of all sanitary ones.
-Today, the only animals are human—typically about 5,000 of them descending from all over, twice the population of Martin City itself coming out in temperatures that can dip well below zero.
-Last year, after a pandemic hiatus the number ballooned to 8,000.
-“It was by far the most people we've had, 60 percent more than our previous most," says Shafer.
+The early days of the festival also featured quirky events like deer and mouse races, which were apparently shut down for many reasons, not least of all sanitary ones.
+Today, the only animals are human—typically about 5,000 of them descending from all over, twice the population of Martin City itself—competing in temperatures that can dip well below zero.
+During the festival's 2022 post-pandemic return, the number ballooned to 8,000.
+“It was by far the most people we've had, 60% more than our previous most," says Shafer.
 “There was a lot of pent-up cabin fever after two years.”

-Food trucks help keep attendees warm, including a local sausage vendor, serving up bison and elk links.
-And Glacier Distilling, a sponsor, offers a special Cabin Fever brandy.
-A free shuttle takes you to several festival venues for live music and hog roasts, events like roshambo and arm-wrestling tournaments, egg and spoon races, beer pong, and Chicken Shit Bingo.
+Food trucks help keep attendees warm, including a local sausage vendor serving up bison and elk links, while sponsor Glacier Distilling offers a special cinnamon-laced Cabin Fever Brandy they call “an all-natural and less sweet version of Fireball.”
+A free shuttle deposits revelers in front of several venues for live music and hog roasts, friendly bouts like roshambo and arm-wrestling tournaments, egg and spoon races, beer pong, and Chicken Shit Bingo.
 “Picture a big cage with numbers on the floor and a chicken inside,” says Shafer.
 “I think they probably feed them a lot that day.”

-There's a dart and pool tournament on Friday and for the most part Sunday is reserved for Super Bowl parties at two venues.
-And then there’s the antics of snowshoe softball.
+There's a dart and pool tournament on Friday, and the bulk of Sunday is reserved for Super Bowl parties.
+And then there’s snowshoe softball.
 “You gotta try to field and run the bases in snowshoes,” says Shafer.
 “For years there was a keg on second base, should you make it that far, but our insurance company kinda knocked that out a couple years ago.
 It’s BYOB now.”

-That first barstool dare turned into four different official races you can enter by Google form, each with a $20 entry fee.
-Three are competitive: steerable, non-steerable (traditional), and open class, with two racers competing in each heat, tournament-style.
-Steerable and non-steerable races both utilize traditional four-poster barstools on skis, while for the open class, it’s anything on skis, often kept to anything simple enough to gain speed while racing.
-“It’s usually something in a reclined position where you can have a handle on either side so you can tilt your skis to steer with—those tend to be the fastest designs,” says Shafer.
-“A ten-foot-long steel Budweiser bottle won a couple times.”
+That first barstool dare turned into four different official races you can enter via Google form, each with a $20 entry fee (deadline for entry is January 31).
+Three are competitive: steerable, non-steerable (traditional), and open class, with two racers competing in each tournament-style heat.
+Steerable and non-steerable races both utilize traditional four-poster barstools on skis, while the open class allows just about structure on skis, often something simple enough to gain speed while racing.
+“It’s usually something in a reclined position where you can have a handle on either side so you can tilt your skis to steer—those tend to be the fastest designs,” says Shafer.
+“A 10-foot-long steel Budweiser bottle won a couple times.”

-The fourth race is show class, where anything goes, and winners get voted on by the audience.
-Here you’ll see the creativity come out: outhouses, the guys in recliners watching TV, a full band performing while standing on mounted pallets—with pyrotechnics!—and indecent grannies.
+The fourth race is the show class, where anything goes, and winners get voted in by the audience.
+Here you’ll see the creativity come out: outhouses, guys in recliners watching TV, a full band performing while standing on mounted pallets—with pyrotechnics!—and indecent grannies.
 “We’ve had a little granny riding a toilet, with pairs of her panties she was selling for charity,” says Shafer.
-(Yes, it was a real granny.
-We clarified.)
-For each race both the rider and the pusher gets a $200 prize if they win, plus a sweet trophy shaped like a miniature whiskey keg.
-It apparently actually works.
+(Yes, it was a real granny—we fact-checked.)
+For each race, both the winning rider and pusher receive $200 plus a sweet trophy shaped like a miniature whiskey keg, one that apparently actually functions.

-There was a participant from Canada dressed as Evel Knievel who raised a thousand dollars to donate to the charity pot, and another favorite from closer to home.
+One year, there was a participant from Canada dressed as Evel Knievel who raised $1000 for the charity pot.
+Another favorite modeled himself after something a little closer to home.
 “Cabin Fever Days are quite popular for actual mountain men,” says Shafer.
-“We had one fella that raced every year, kind of a legend in the area with a leather and fur suit and a huge beard.
+“We had one fella, kind of a legend in the area, that raced every year with a leather and fur suit and a huge beard.
 He made a replica of the Glacier Park Jammers (the red vehicles that transport guests in Glacier National Park) and packed it full of kids.”

-Should you want to participate, Shafer recommends coming to the racer meeting held about a month prior to learn the ropes, contact other racers, and to get in good with the veterans.
+Should you want to get in on the action, Shafer recommends attending the racer meeting held about a month prior to learn the ropes, meet other racers, and get in good with the veterans.